A fatal flaw

 Unfortunately, humans are poor objective evaluators of the enduring benefits of a session they have just experienced.

 Probably the most significant reason for this is that we are far more likely to be influenced by our immediate emotional experience during a session than by the successful delivery of what eventually turn out to be long-term benefits.
 We like to think of ourselves as driven by rationality, but as Daniel Kahneman eloquently explains in Thinking, Fast and Slow we largely discount the effects that our emotions have on our beliefs.
 Although information provided by lectures and speeches is mostly forgotten within a week, the short-term emotional glow fanned by a skillful motivational speaker can last long enough for great marks on smile sheets.
 And paradoxically, the long-term learning that can result from well-designed experiential meeting sessions may not be consciously recognized for some time.

 Other reasons why evaluations of conference sessions can be unreliable include quantifiable reason bias (the distortions that occur when attendees are asked to justify their evaluations) and evaluation environment bias (evaluations are influenced by the circumstances in which they’re made).
-These biases are minimized if evaluations are made in the environment in which hoped-for learning can actually be applied: i.e. back in the world of work.
+These biases are minimal if we receive evaluations from the environment in which participants can implement hoped-for learning: i.e. back in the world of work.
 But instead—worried that no one will provide feedback if we wait too long—we supply evaluation sheets to fill out at the session, or push evaluation reminders right away via a conference app.

 How can we improve meeting evaluations?